sushantbhatnagar/AI_apps/generate_test_cases/README.md

 ## Get an Open AI API Key.
 Visit the signup page for the [Open AI Platform](https://platform.openai.com/signup) to sign up.
-Once you have the API_KEY, create a .env file and enter:
+Once you have the API_KEY, update the OPENAI_API_KEY in the existing .env file
-OPENAI_API_KEY=<your-openai-key>

 # Run the app